erroronline1/caro/readme.md

 ## Useage notes and caveats

 ### Network connection handling
 * The application caches requests.
-Get requests return the latest version, which might not always be the recent system state but is considered better than nothing.
+Get requests return the latest successful retrieved version, which might not always be the recent system state on connection loss, but is considered better than nothing.
 From a risk point of view it is more reliable to have a record on a slightly outdated form than no record at all.
 POST, PUT and DELETE requests however are stored within an indexedDB and trying to be executed once a successful GET request indicates reconnection to the server.
 This might lead to a delay of data but is better than nothing.
 However note that this only is reliable if the browser does not delete session content on closing.
 This is not a matter of the app but your system environment.
 You may have to contact your IT department.
-* Cached POST and PUT requests add an encoded user identifier to the payload.
+* POST and PUT requests add an encoded user identifier to the payload.
 This identifier, if successfully validated, overrides the logged in user (including assigned permissions) for service-worker-requests and ensures a valid identity for contributing records.

 ### Miscellaneous
 * Setting the package size for the SQL environment to a higher value than default is useful beside the packagesize within setup.ini.
 Batch-queries are supposed to be split in chunks, but single queries with occasionally base64 encoded images might exceed the default limit.
 * Notifications on new messages are as reliable as the timespan of a service-worker.
 Which is short.
 Therefore there will be an periodic fetch request with a tiny payload to wake it up once in a while - at least as long as the app is opened.
-There will be no implementation of push api to avoid third party usage and for lack of safari support.
+There will be no implementation of push api to avoid third party usage and for [lack of full safari support](https://caniuse.com/push-api) as time of writing.
 * Dragging form elements for reordering within the form-editors doesn't work on handhelds because touch-events do not include this function.
 Constructing form components and forms will need devices with mice or a supported pointer to avoid bloating scripts.
 Reordered images will disappear but don't worry.
 * Product documents are displayed in accordance with their article number, but with a bit of fuzziness to provide information for similar products (e.g. different sizes).
 It is possible to have documents displayed that do not really match the product.
 * Supported image types are JPG, JPEG, GIF and PNG.
 If other image types are supposed to be part of a documentation provide them using file uploads.